SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/import-products-from-excel.md

 title: Import products from Excel
 description: In this how-to guide you will learn how you can import all your products, descriptions and product codes.
 author: Bergfrid Dias
-so.date: 02.22.2023
+date: 02.22.2023
-keywords: import, product, Excel so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: import, product, Excel
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 language: en
 ---